nitefood/asn/README.md

 ### Prerequisite packages

 Some packages are required for full functionality.

-On a Debian/Ubuntu machine, you can install them with:
+* On Debian/Ubuntu-based Linux distributions, you can install them with:
   `apt -y install curl whois bind9-host mtr-tiny jq ipcalc`
+* On MacOS, you can install them using Homebrew with:
+  `brew install bash coreutils curl whois mtr jq ipcalc && brew link mtr`

 ### Script download